 New themes come fast and furious after 1969, but the elements of a career fall quickly into place.
 One is his image, with undertones of evasion.
 He presses his hands and face to a Xerox machine and hits copy.
 He makes art, never to be seen, with his back to the camera.
 He makes a figure, spread-eagled on the floor, from wads of concrete molded as casually as wet cotton and calls it Me Sunbathing.
 He also adds a cabbage butterfly to its chest, like a medal of freedom.

-His first world map follows soon after, each nation colored by hand, and in no time he discovers how to make more.
-First he engraves two dates in brass, like a clumsy parody of On Karawa—who had begun date paintings just three years before.
+His First World map follows soon after, each nation colored by hand, and in no time he discovers how to make more.
+First he engraves two dates in brass, like a clumsy parody of On Kawara—who had begun date paintings just three years before.
 One date marks the hundredth anniversary of Boetti's birth, the second his predicted year of death.
 (He gets that one wrong, by about thirty years.)
 Then he commissions the same pair from Kabul, delighting in the weaver's addition of floral patterns.
 He is hooked.

 He is also hooked on the passing of time, as part of a catalog of life on earth.
 He sends telegrams stating little more than the date, assembling them into the ramparts of an imagined castle.
 He pastes pages from a desk calendar as the numerals of the year and magazine covers as a portrait of the month.
 He saves his letters from Afghanistan and arranges the stamps.
 He makes rubbings from children's books into a pretend natural history and collage into patterned plants and birds.
 He calls them Nature, a Dull Affair, and I wish that he were less convincing.